Where the Republican presidential candidates stand on the economy

 "We're not going to mess with Social Security as Republicans," DeSantis said in clarifying his position.
 "I think that's pretty clear."
 He is, however, open to reducing benefits for younger citizens, telling Fox, "Talking about making changes for people in their 30s and 40s so that the program's viable, that's a much different thing."

-Both Haley and former New Jersey Governor Chris Christie favor raising the retirement age for younger people, out of, they say, financial necessity.
+Both Haley and Christie favor raising the retirement age for younger people, out of, they say, financial necessity.

 "We have got to have this conversation," Christie said.
 "And other than me, nobody in this race is willing to talk about it.
 It's ridiculous."
 Otherwise, Christie added, "In 11 years, Social Security will be bankrupt," as the fund supporting Social Security will become insolvent in a decade.
 Additionally, he's advocated for limiting benefits to only those who make under an income threshold.